 The threat of ransomware has grown over the years.
 Millions of organizations and companies have been hacked.
-The costs amount globally to billions of USD and the number of future ransomware cases are projected to rise even more.
+The costs amount globally to billions of USD and the number of future ransomware cases is projected to rise even more.

 Ransomware attacks are now a very common type of tool used by attackers.
 Organized crime groups and criminal ransomware gangs will use targeted ransomware attacks which can cost organizations millions of dollars.
 Besides that, your data might still be appearing on the dark web in data breaches.
 Even when you have paid… Getting back on your feet will require many days, if not weeks or months to have your computers working again and regain full access to the servers and your data.